Interbank Offered Rates – new risk free benchmark rates have been developed

 What are the alternatives?

-Who will be impacted by these changes?
+Who was impacted by these changes?

 Benchmark Rates are used in financial transactions throughout our economy, for example, to calculate interest rates for loans.